agateblue/shy-raccoon/README.md

-A Mastodon bot to forward anonymous questions to their recipient, *à la* Curious Cat or NGL.
+A Mastodon bot to forward anonymous messages to their recipient, *à la* Curious Cat or NGL.

-# Receiving questions from Shy Raccoon
+# Receiving messages from Shy Raccoon

 1. Follow the Shy Raccoon account on the fediverse
-2. Instruct your followers to send their questions to the Shy Racoon account, in private message, mentioning you.
+2. Instruct your followers to send their messages to the Shy Racoon account, in private message, mentioning you.
 3. That's it

-# Sending anonymous questions using Shy Raccon
+# Sending anonymous messages using Shy Raccon

 1. Send a private message to the Shy Raccoon account that includes the full username of the person you want the question to be forwarded to
 2. That's it!

 # Safety features

--  ccoon is opt-in based: you need to follow the bot to start receiving anonymous messages
+- Shy Raccoon is opt-in based: you need to follow the bot to start receiving anonymous messages
-- If you receive an abusive or hateful question, simply answer the bot a message that contain the word "report" (this is configurable).
+- To be implemented : If you receive an abusive or hateful question, simply answer the bot a message that contain the hashtag "#report" (this is configurable).
 A human will take over to ensure this person can't reach you again, as well as reporting them if necessary.

 # Hosting your own Shy Raccoon